 So, even though cars are used in Tokyo, it isn’t the primary method of transportation for many reasons.
 In fact, the majority of cars that are being used are by families, businessmen/tradespeople and taxis.

 Should You Use Cars In Japan?

 To answer this question completely depends on whereabouts in Japan you are staying or visiting.
 If you are visiting family in a smaller village or going to a smaller city like Nara, then a car is definitely a valuable form of transport.

 However, if you are visiting Tokyo then I would strongly advise against using a car for transportation.
 Not only because the trains are so good and more affordable for shorter stays, but also because the traffic at times can be insane.
 When visiting Tokyo, you want all of the time you have there to be spent enjoying your trip, not being stuck in traffic.
 You can get that back at home when you return!

-If you are desperate to use a car in Tokyo then you can rent a car or book a taxi, but this should only be done if you really need it.
+If you are desperate to use a car in Tokyo then you can rent a car or book a taxi, or better yet get a motorcycle, but this should only be done if you really need it.
 A prime example is if you have a baby with you, as moving a stroller or buggy around on busy trains is not ideal for some people.

 Cars are used at an insane amount in Japan.
 Despite Tokyo not using cars much at all, it is important to remember that Tokyo is not Japan as a whole.
 Japan is a big country and in other areas, cars just make much more sense than what they do in Tokyo.